What's a Cybil?

 Can anyone nominate?

 Yes, anyone may nominate one book per genre during the public nomination period.
-New this year, we are asking authors, publishers and publicists to wait until after the public nomination period ends to submit their own books.
+We ask authors, publishers and publicists to wait until after the public nomination period ends to submit their own books.

 How do I nominate?

 We post an online form for public nominations from Oct.
 1-15 every year.
-The form will be live at www.cybils.com at 12:00 a.m. on October 1.
-This year, we’ve tried to make the form mobile-friendly, so you can use your phone to nominate if you prefer.
-Authors and publishers may use the public form to nominate books other than their own, but should contact firstname.lastname@example.org for information on submitting their own books.
+The form will be live at www.cybils.com at 12:00 a.m.
+PST on October 1.
+We’ve tried to make the form mobile-friendly, so you can use your phone to nominate if you prefer.
+Authors and publishers may use the public form to nominate books other than their own, but should contact email@example.com for information on submitting their own books.

 Which books are eligible?

 Any English or bilingual books published in the U.S. or Canada between the end of one contest and start of another.
-For 2012, that means books released between Oct.
-16, 2011 and Oct.
-15, 2012.
-Books must be specifically published for the children’s or young adult market.
+For 2013, that means books released between Oct.
+16, 2012 and Oct.
+15, 2013.
+Books that were eligible or nominated in previous years are not eligible for nomination this year unless significantly revised (at least 20% of the book is changed.)

-PLEASE NOTE: Born-digital ebooks are ONLY accepted in Poetry, YA SFF, and YA Fiction.
+PLEASE NOTE: Ebooks not also available in print are ONLY accepted in Poetry, YA SF, YA Fiction, and YA Nonfiction.

 Does it help if a book has lots of nominations?